2moe/tmoe/README.md

 When you type `t p k z`, you find that the **proot kali zsh** is started instead of **proot kali z**.
 In this case, you should type the full code: `t p kali-z` instead of `t p k-z`

-The 4th and 5th parameters of `tmoe` allow the container to directly execute local scripts/binary files, see the README under the [_share/container_](https://github.com/2moe/tmoe-linux/blob/master/share/old-version/share/container/README.md) directory for details.
+The 4th and 5th arguments of `tmoe` allow the container to directly execute local scripts/binary files, see the README under the [_share/container_](https://github.com/2moe/tmoe-linux/blob/master/share/old-version/share/container/README.md) directory for details.

 Note: Local files have a higher priority than files inside containers.